John Fetterman: Israeli–Palestinian conflict

+In December 2025, Fetterman wrote Israeli president Herzog a letter calling on him to pardon Netanyahu, who was on trial for corruption.
+Fetterman said the trial undermined Israel's security amid the Gaza War: "It seems that the legal proceedings against the Prime Minister, dragging on year after year, have become a drain on the nation's spirit and its focus.
+In a world this dangerous, I question whether any democracy can afford to have its head of government spending valuable hours, day after day, in a courtroom rather than the situation room".

+In April 2026, Fetterman was one of seven Democratic senators to join all Republicans in opposing a pair of resolutions that would have blocked sales of bulldozers and 1,000-pound bombs to Israel.
+In May 2026, the Intelligencer reported that Fetterman has an informal Israel advisor, Dovi Safier, an American writer and grandson of Zev Wolfson.
+In advance of the article's publication, Fetterman's chief of staff Cabelle St. John resigned.
+On August 5, in an interview on the The Weekly Show with Jon Stewart, Fetterman rejected calling the Gaza war a "genocide".

 NATO

 In 2023, Fetterman voted against an amendment to the National Defense Authorization Act that would have clarified that Article 5 of the NATO treaty does not obviate the need for Congress to declare war.
 Fetterman voted for Tim Kaine's amendment, which prohibits the president of the United States from withdrawing from NATO without congressional approval.

 Ukraine

-Fetterman supports military aid to Ukraine in the Russo-Ukrainian War.
+Fetterman supports military aid to Ukraine in the Russo-Ukrainian war.
 He has said, "If you can't support Ukraine right now, that's un-American and you're not standing up for democracy."

 War powers

 Fetterman was the sole Democratic senator to vote against a war powers resolution to prevent President Trump from launching further strikes on Iran after the June 2025 attacks on Iranian nuclear sites.
 He was the only Democratic senator to vote with all Republican senators to vote against a war powers resolution to prevent Trump from launching further strikes in the Caribbean after attacks on Venezuelan boats in September 2025.